-Homeless Persons' Week (HPW) is an annual themed week coordinated by Homelessness Australia.
-It is used to raise awareness of people experiencing homelessness and the surrounding issues.
+Homelessness Week is an annual themed week coordinated by Homelessness Australia (HA).
+It is used to raise awareness of people experiencing homelessness and the issues these people face.

 It is held in the first full week of August each year.

-Homelessness Australia does not run events for Homeless Persons' Week - though we do help to coordinate a national launch.
-We coordinate the week by developing a campaign theme, produce information sheets and resources which are made publicly available to individual organisations who run events and we advertise and promote events being held all over Australia.
+HA does not run events for Homelessness Week - though we coordinate/participate in a national launch.
+HA coordinate the week by developing a campaign theme, producing information sheets and resources which are made publicly available to individual organisations who run events, and HA also advertises and promotes events being held all over Australia.

-More information on our current HPW campaign and previous campaigns can be found on the events drop down menu.
+More information on our current Homelessness Week campaign and previous campaigns can be found on the events drop down menu.